 In the Configure Maven Artifact panel, change the value of the Group ID to

-true.
+Select the Enable Docker support check box.
 This is the entire difference between building an application that runs locally and one that runs in a Docker container.

 This creates a new project named

 docker_1stin the Project Explorer view.

-The next step is to add the
+The next step is to configure

-docker_1stproject name in the Project Explorer view, right-click and select > .
+docker_1stproject name in the Project Explorer view.
+Right-click and select > .

 In the Add Dependency Dialog, type

-firstappin the Enter groupId filter box.
+firstappin the Enter groupId filter field.